August 22, 2024

 Each of these film budget tiers carries a different degree of financial burden in terms of pay rate requirements.
 The exact level of financial burden varies according to exactly how low a production’s budget is.

-A tier 0 film budget faces less intense requirements than a tier 1 film budget, which faces less intense requirements than a tier 2 film budget and so on.
+A Tier Zero film budget faces less intense requirements than a Tier One A film budget, which faces less intense requirements than a Tier Two film budget, and so on.

 Theoretically, these film budget tiers level the union playing field between blockbusting productions shot in galaxies far, far away and mini-mumblecore horror productions shot by local actors with camcorders in spooky state parks.